almorcrette/makers-learning-journey/week6/review-week6.md

 * Get feedback on my description of asynchronous programming
 * Deepen my understanding of asynchronicity and callback functions, [watching this](https://www.youtube.com/watch?v=xHneyv38Jro), and considering [this practical](https://github.com/makersacademy/javascript-fundamentals/tree/main/practicals/callbacks)
-* Read about [learning a new language by translation](https://hackmd.io/kMNgXiPHQf2Q_P9A-tnS9A) to help me gain more confident in applying a coherent process to learning a new language
+* Read about [learning a new language by translation](https://hackmd.io/kMNgXiPHQf2Q_P9A-tnS9A) to help me gain more confident in applying a coherent process to learning a new language, and learning using online materials